MDLutoronto/jtd-edit-setup/docs/sink.md

 student_staff_link: https://example.com/jane-doe
 has_children: True
 ---
-A sink page is to showcase the various markdown features supported by JTD.
-View the [source code](https://github.com/MDLutoronto/jtd-edit-setup/blob/main/docs/sink.md) (the `sink.md` file in the repository) of this page to see how to use these features.
+A kitchen sink page is to showcase the various markdown features supported by just-the-docs.
+View the [source code of this page](https://github.com/MDLutoronto/jtd-edit-setup/blob/main/docs/sink.md) (the `sink.md` file in this repository) to see how to use these features.

 Please also refer to [https://just-the-docs.com/docs/ui-components/](https://just-the-docs.com/docs/ui-components/) for other UI components you can use in your markdown files.